HC dismisses Adhir's petition seeking probe into Metro Dairy stake sale | Law-Order

 - India

-The Calcutta High Court on Monday dismissed a petition filed by Congress leader Adhir Ranjan Chowdhury, seeking an investigation into the sale of a 47 percent stake in Metro Dairy Ltd by the West Bengal government.
+The Calcutta High Court on Monday dismissed a petition filed by Congress leader Adhir Ranjan Chowdhury, seeking an investigation into the sale of 47 per cent stake in Metro Dairy Ltd by the West Bengal government.

 A division bench, presided by Chief Justice Prakash Shrivastava, dismissed the public interest litigation (PIL), holding that the stake sale was neither illegal nor arbitrary.